ghiacciolodev/Visual-Project-Manager/README.md

 ### Signing in

 Keycloak, with a login theme that matches the application rather than announcing that a different product is handling the password.
-Registration and password reset are both live, and reset messages land in Mailpit, a fake mail server in the compose file, so the whole flow can be followed on a laptop with no mail account anywhere.
+On a local install, registration and password reset are both live, and reset messages land in Mailpit, a fake mail server in the compose file, so the whole flow can be followed on a laptop with no mail account anywhere.

+The public demo has both switched off.
+Its four accounts are the way in, and a reset message sent from it would have nowhere to arrive.

 ![The Keycloak sign-in screen in the VPM theme](docs/screenshots/sign-in.png)